About area and iteration (sprint) paths

 Team field versus team area path

 If your organization has several teams that work from a common backlog and across many product areas, you might want to change how teams are configured.
-By adding a custom field to represent teams in your organization, you can reconfigure the agile planning tools and pages to support your teams and decouple assignment to teams and area paths.
+Add a custom field to represent teams in your organization.
+You can reconfigure the agile planning tools and pages to support your teams and decouple assignment to teams and area paths.